aramisgithub/questpresentation/document.md

 - He does not want to leave his family and sail to Troy; he knows it will be a long trip.

-## Comparison

-- Mulan

-    - Fears for herself

-- Odyssey

-    - Odysseus fears for others
+- Mulan fears for herself, while Odysseus fear for others

-- Shows that Odysseus believes in himself, while Mulan does not
+- This shows that Odysseus believes in himself, while Mulan does not

 # Meeting with the mentor